sandiego-ember/ember-cli-101/workshop.md

 So far we have only put some HTML on our page.
 Let's use the API to show our actual blog posts.

-First let's add a `model` to our route.
+First let's add a `model` to our route in `app/routes/index.js`.
 One of the jobs of routes is to provide a model to their template.
 Our model should be a list of blog posts retrieved from our API.

 We could manually provide list of blog posts as our model: